IlyaLab/CellReprogramming/README.md

 1. Download data from [here](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE116256).

+2. Run data_imputation.ipynb (R kernel) notebook.
+Required libraries are scRecover and  BiocParallel.
+Its output is the imputed scRNAseq data.

-2. Run prepareAttractors.ipynb (R kernel) to prepare the input for the BN construction algorithm.
+3. Run prepareAttractors.ipynb (R kernel) to prepare the input for the BN construction algorithm.
 The required libraries are ggplot2, dplyr, GA.
 The configurable parameters are departure_cell=the source cell type that is aimed to transdifferentiate from, destination_cell=the cell type that is targeted. n_cell_pairs=the number of pairs (one cell from desired cell type and  one cell from undesired cell type), parent_sampled_folder= the folders where the attractors will be saved,  num_sub_bn_sets number of subsamples in building sampled network approach, num_sel_bits= number of genes that will be in building the sampled networks num_bits=total number of genes.

-3. Run Plots_statistics.ipynb notebook to plot Supplemental Figure1 and Figure2.
-Required libraries are ggplot2, dplyr, Rtsne.
-The configureable parameters  are departure_cell=the source cell type that is aimed to transdifferentiate from, destination_cell=the cell type that is targeted. imputed_data=the file path where the imputed scRNAseq data will be read from. raw_data=the file path where the scRNAseq data (without imputation) will be read from.

 4. Run run_bn_construction_prob_mono.sh from command line to construct BNs.
 Configurable parameters are Attractors_folder=the folder where the attractors will be read from, output_folder=the folder where the built BNs will be stored, n_sets=the number of cell pairs that the BNs will be built on. num_bns=the number of times that BN construction algorithm will run.

+5. Run saveJuliaParameters.sh from command line to save Boolean Network rules.Configurable parameters are attractors_folder=the folder where the attractors are read from by BN construction algorithm, BNfolder=the folder where the script will find built BNs, the parameters_folder = the output folder where the BN rules are written.

+6. Run getAttractors.sh from command line to save the Steady State Distribution.
+Configurable parameters

 5. Run FindAttractors_Interventions.sh file from command line to get probability shifts induced by interventions and attractor's steady state distribution probabilities.
 Configurable parameters n_sets number of cell pairs, attractor_file=the cell pairs that the BNs have been built on, result folder= the folder where BNs will be retrieved, output folder= the folder where the probability shift induced by interventions.